a6h1gna/minesweeper/README.md

 # minesweeper
-A simple minesweeper game which can be played on any device
+A simple Minesweeper game which can be played on any device.